oneall/social-sharing-wordpress/oa-social-sharing-icons/readme.txt

 == Description ==

-Social Login is a professionally developed and free Wordpress (BuddyPress compatible) plugin that allows your users to easily share content directly from your blog to 30+ social networks. ncludes services like for example Facebook Likes, Twitter Tweets, Google Plus and LinkedIn sharing.
+This is a professionally developed and free Wordpress (BuddyPress compatible) plugin that allows your users to easily share content directly from your blog to 30+ social networks. ncludes services like for example Facebook Likes, Twitter Tweets, Google Plus and LinkedIn sharing.
 <br /><br />